patd0tjs/FT-blogging-website/README.md

       2. Description
       3. Posted By
       4. Number of comments
-        * pagination - bonus
+      5. Pagination - *bonus
    6. As a user, I can view a specific blog post and see all the details
    7. As a user, I can delete my posted blog and cannot be viewed from the dashboard page
    8. As a user, I can edit my blog post and show when was the last update in the dashboard and view page.
    9. As a user, I can post a comment on the blog post I'm currently viewing
    10. As an admin, I can delete or hide a blog post.
    11. As a user, I can reply to a comment and display it as a thread similar to facebook (bonus)
     ```
     Post